-The berries are used as medicine, and have a characteristic piney scent and flavour.
-They are high in many of the same volatile compounds that can be found in the pine tree and other conifers, and share a similar antimicrobial profile as well.
+The berries are used as a medicine and have a distinctive pine fragrance and flavor.
+Juniper berries are high in many of the same volatile compounds that can be found in the pine tree and other conifers, and share a similar antimicrobial profile as well.

 - As a tonic for the cardiovascular system (short term or low dose)

 - Gout* Arthritis

 - Kidney infection